9 Reasons Why Direct Mail Helps You Win Customers

 The package and your message within the mail piece can do more than simply catch your recipient's attention.
 It can capture their imagination and engage multiple senses in more meaningful and unique ways.
 And since it's tangible, it often sticks around the home or office.

-Here's a creative mail piece from laundry service, LavOnline, that went beyond pretty pictures.
+A creative mail piece from laundry service, LavOnline, went beyond pretty pictures.
 It got the recipient actively involved in the mail piece.

 The small package unfolds to transform into a t-shirt target and reveals a toy tomato.
 The recipient throws this tomato at the target and watches it "splat," then reform into its original shape.
 The target appears to be a stained t-shirt where the stain is removed before your eyes.